asteriskiry/eventsignup_backend/README.md

 - OpenAPI swagger ui is available at http://localhost:8080/swagger-ui.html
 - All text which is visible to the end user (e.g. email) must use i18n translations (messages*.properties files)
 - All features and bug fixes are done in their own branches
-- All Pull Requests need to squash commits before merge so git history of develop (and master) remains clean and linear
+- All Pull Requests should squash commits before merge so git history of develop (and master) remains clean and linear

 Format code with Spotless: